+\textit{Note:} For certain applications, we consider a simple version of the model in which one community type is added.
+For ease of notation, in this case we denote the model $ROC(n,d,s,q)$ where $s$ is the community size and $q$ is the density.
+Such a parameterization equivalent to $ROC(n,d, \mu, a)$ when $a=0$ and $\mu$ is a probability distribution with supported on the triple $(s,q,0)$. } } \end{centering}

+The parameters $(n,d, \mathcal{D})$ are valid ROC parameters if the conditions described under {\em input} in the box hold.
+A ROC family $\mathcal{D}=(\mu, a)$ refers to the set of ROC models with parameters $\mu$ and $a$ and any valid $n$ and $d$.
+The sparsity exponent of a sequence determines the parameter $a$ of the ROC family that achieves the limit vector.
+If a vector is achievable with sparsity exponent $\alpha$ then the ROC family that achieves the vector will have parameter $a=\alpha$ unless $\alpha=1/2$ and vector is the Catalan vector ($w_j=0$ for $j$ odd and $w_j=\sf{Cat_{j/2}}$ for $j$ even, where $\sf{Cat_n} ={ 2n \choose n} /(n+1)$ denotes the $n^{th}$ Catalan number.

-\paragraph{Organization.} The paper has two main objectives: to show that ROC is an effective approximation for individual sparse graphs (\Cref{sec:graph}) and to develop a theory of sparse graph limits in which the ROC model is a natural limit object (\Cref{convergence examples,sec:approx,achievable vectors}).
-These two parts are self-contained and may be read independently.
+\paragraph{Organization.} The paper has two main objectives: to show that ROC is an effective approximation for individual sparse graphs (\Cref{ratios} and \Cref{sec:rw}) and to develop a notion of convergence for which the ROC model approximates the limit (\Cref{convergence examples,sec:approx,achievable vectors}).
 We end with a discussion of limitations of the model, possible extensions, and open questions (\Cref{discussion}).
 In the remainder of this section we summarize the results.